Higher Education Attainment

 How is the region performing?

-The share of people with associate’s degrees in the region is on par with the Commonwealth’s measure and surpasses it slightly in all three counties.
+The share of people with an associate’s degree in the region is on par with the Commonwealth’s measure and surpasses it slightly in all four counties.
 Overall, associate’s degree attainment has remained steady.
-The share of individuals with a bachelor’s degree dropped significantly across all three counties and the state between 2022 and 2023; these shares have fallen below proportions seen in 2000.
+The share of individuals with a bachelor’s degree has been trending upward across the four-county region and the Commonwealth.